seibert-media/smog-javassist/README.md

 # smog-javassist
 Javassist-based runtime code generator extension for Smog.
 ## Summary
-Matcher classes based on the SMOG matcher library are typically boiler-plate code.
+Matcher classes based on the [SMOG Matcher library](https://github.com/mistraltechnologies/smog) are typically boiler-plate code.

-To avoid the burden of writing these, static code generators such as the Smogen IntelliJ plugin can be used.
+To avoid the burden of writing these, static code generators such as the [Smogen IntelliJ plugin](https://github.com/mistraltechnologies/smoged) can be used.
 However, this still results in a lot of code that is baggage in a project.

 Smog-Javassist is an extension to SMOG that removes the need for boiler-plate code without resorting to a reflection-oriented solution, so that the benefits of statically typed code are retained: type-safety